 As an R2 institution, research is a core component of KSU's mission.
-The institution is committed to growing the research infrastructure that supports knowledge creation and innovations in healthcare, technology, business, and the sciences.
-KSU faculty and staff earned more than 150 external funding grants and contracts, totaling more than \$18.5 million in FY23.
-Successful proposals included grants from the National Science Foundation (NSF), the Health Resources & Services Administration (HRSA), and the National Institutes of Health (NIH).
+In FY24, KSU faculty and staff earned more than 171 external funding grants and contracts, totaling more than \$20.5 million from the National Science Foundation, the Health Resources & Services Administration, and the National Institutes of Health.